hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 	</div>
 	</figure>

-In general, all of these factors are involved, but this is too much for dimensional analysis to handle!
+In general, all of these factors are involved, which is too much for dimensional analysis to handle!
 (I explain why <a href="#sec-2-4">below</a>.)
 But it turns out that different factors dominate at